 Teaching Topic: Tefillah, Talmud, and Practical Halakha

-Rabbi Levy is the co-Rosh Yeshiva of the Conservative Yeshiva where he teaches Practical Halacha.
-Prior to receiving rabbinical ordination from Rabbi David Hartman in 2000, he studied Natural Sciences at Cambridge University.
-Rabbi Levy is a past chair of the Program at Limmud conference, an ex-director of the NOAM youth movement, and has been the part-time rabbi of Kol Nefesh Masorti Synagogue, Britain’s first fully egalitarian traditional shul, since 2001.
+Rabbi Levy is the co-Rosh Yeshiva of the Conservative Yeshiva where he teaches talmud, halacha, liturgy and Jewish thought.
+He was ordained by Rabbi David Hartman z”l in 2000.
+Rabbi Levy is a past chair of the Program at Limmud conference, was director of the NOAM youth movement in the UK and camp rabbi for many years, is active in the global Masorti Movement, and has been the rabbi of Kol Nefesh Masorti Synagogue, Britain’s first fully egalitarian traditional shul, since 2001.

 Teaching Topics: Tanach, Medieval Commentators